kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 It helps to work closely with the Release Lead and use the respective SIG Slack channels to remind the SIGs about opting in to feature blogs and provide any necessary context to blog authors.

 **Reach out in KEP issues to ask for feature blog opt-in.** Ask every KEP owner if they want to contribute a blog by reaching out in the KEP issue.
 Example messaging can be found [here](/release-team/role-handbooks/communications/templates/feature-blog-opt-in-message.md).

 **NOT EVERY KEP NEEDS A BLOG**.
 Work with the KEP owners, Release Lead, and SIG Docs Blog team (though #sig-docs-blog slack channel) to make sure all KEPs that opt-in really need a blog written.
 If a feature is small, or new in Alpha it may not be ready for a blog.
 You should also encourage important features to sign up to write a blog.
 Try to limit the number of blogs to 15 or fewer.

+**Make sure to proactively track PRs against the website repository**.
+There have been cases where KEP owners opted in to write a feature blog without notifying anyone in the KEP thread.
+Make sure to check if any new PRs are raised against the [k/website repository](https://github.com/kubernetes/website/pulls).

-**As feature blogs are opted in and placeholder PRs are created**, assign the blogs to shadows and yourself for tracking and facilitation.
+**As feature blogs are opted in and placeholder PRs are created**assign the blogs to shadows and yourself for tracking and facilitation.
 The Comms team is responsible for making sure blog authors have the resources and information they need to write the blog, and tracking the blogs progress through editorial and tech reviews once the blog is ready.
 After a blog placeholder PR has been created, you should switch to using the placeholder PR for contacting authors on GitHub instead of the KEP issue.

 > Some features that opt-in to writing a blog may miss the code freeze deadline.
 Blog placeholder PRs for features that are no longer in the release should be closed.